 When I lived in Switzerland I worked in a neuroscience lab for a while looking at brain scans of depressed people.
 I noticed that what we did in the lab and what the public thought we did were two entirely different things.
 I was doing my doctorate in clinical psychology and was well aware that there’s always going to be a gap in what the public understands about science but this particular misunderstanding disturbed me because of its implications.Read More

 Jeremy was a twenty-year-old man who came to my practice in Zurich at the insistence of his parents and doctors.
 He had stopped speaking, wouldn’t go to his university classes, and had withdrawn into his apartment.
 When his parents visited him he sat completely still in the corner, wouldn’t talk to them, and didn’t even make eye contact.
 They forced him to see a psychiatrist who diagnosed him with Selective Mutism Disorder which is a type of social anxiety that makes one clam up in certain situations.
 The diagnosis didn’t make any sense to his parents since Jeremy had always been outgoing, so they sent him to another shrink.

 Is Dr. Zwig Crazy?

 A client of mine, Bob, a thirty-nine year-old waiter, complained of chronic depressed moods despite the fact that nothing particularly depressing had occurred in his life.
 He couldn’t figure out why he always felt down since everything seemed to be in order—he had a good marriage, a decent job, and great friends.
 He claimed he was depressed “for no reason” and told me he had a chemical imbalance in his brain.
 In a rare moment of rudeness, I laughed, and said “In the words of the great Tom Petty, ‘You believe what you wanna believe’.
-Let’s work on your depression and find out what’s going on.
-What’s it like to be depressed?”
+Let’s find out what’s going on.
+What’s it like to have depressed moods all the time?”